MichalLytek/type-graphql/docs/authorization.md

 export const customAuthChecker: AuthChecker<ContextType> =
   ({ root, args, context, info }, roles) => {
     // here you can read user from context
-    // and check his permision in db against `roles` argument
+    // and check his permission in db against `roles` argument
     // that comes from `@Authorized`, eg. ["ADMIN", "MODERATOR"]

     return true; // or false if access denied